 - If you can, avoid using your Personal Meeting ID for public Zoom meetings: It's essentially one never-ending meeting and you don't want party crashers in your virtual space.
 When scheduling a Zoom meeting, generate a random meeting ID by selecting Generate Automatically under Meeting ID.

 - Manage screen sharing: If you're the host of the Zoom meeting, you have the power.
 During the meeting, use the host control bar at the bottom of the screen to adjust the settings.
 Click the arrow to the right of Share Screen, then Advanced Sharing Options... and then toggle on One participant can share at a time.

 - Allow only signed-in users to join: This step will definitely help to keep the trolls out and stop ZoomBomb attempts.
 Only people who are invited to the meeting and logged in to Zoom can join.

-- Kick unwanted people out: Go to the Participants menu, run your mouse over the participant’s name, several options will appear – one being Remove.
+- Kick unwanted people out: From the host control bar, click on Participants.
+Hover over the participant's name and several options will appear – one being Remove.
 Click it.
-Once kicked out of a meeting, the participant can’t rejoin.
+Once kicked out of a meeting, the participant can't rejoin.
 (You can adjust your settings to allow removed participants in case you said goodbye to the wrong person).

-While ZoomBombing is one of the latest hacking threats to arise in the time of coronavirus, there is always the potential lurking of uninvited guests finding their way into your home network.
+While ZoomBombing is one of the latest hacking threats to arise, there is always the potential lurking of uninvited guests finding their way into your home network.
 Here are more steps our experts suggest you take to help keep your network and private information secure.